-If you’re looking for a “party” game or something to review vocabulary, Apples to Apples for ESL students is your activity.
+If you’re looking for a “party” game or something to review vocabulary or common words, Apples to Apples for ESL students is your activity.
 You can buy the cards on Amazon, or make your own.
 It works well for a variety of levels, but you’ll have to make different decks to account for this in most cases.

 (If you’re looking for a “real” board game to play with your students, check out King of Tokyo.
 I play it all the time with my university students and they love it).

 Find out how to make your own ESL board games and use them in your classes today.
 It’s language learning made fun!